ContinuousC/ContinuousC/docs/readme.md

 ### [Traefik](https://doc.traefik.io/traefik/)

 Traefik is our ingresscontroller that manage ingress in our cluster.
-Make sure to enable http3 access in websecure and set allowCrossNamespace to true for kubernetesCRD, see [helm values example](./external/traefik-values.yaml).
-Also make sure to create the default TLSStore for the domain that will be set later for c9c chart, and for the keycloak domains.

 ### [Cortex](https://cortexproject.github.io/cortex-helm-chart/)

-Long term storage for Prometheus.
-See [helm values example](./external/cortex-values.yaml).
-Change the backend config where needed

 Analysis documents: